Alfresco/alfresco-ansible-deployment/docs/deployment-guide.md

 ```

 By default, the ACS playbook will now also check compatibility of OS if it is  fully supported.
-You can add flag -e skip_os_test = true if you want to deploy on not supported OS distribution.
+You can add flag '-e skip_os_test=true' if you want to deploy on not supported OS distribution.

 > NOTE: The playbook takes around 30 minutes to complete.